 - Select the sources that you want to search before you go online.
 You should consider starting with a secondary source on Lexis and Westlaw if you haven't consulted a print secondary source yet.

 - Pick the narrowest applicable database or source (such as "California state court cases" instead of searching all California state and federal cases).

 - Write out your search terms before you go online.

-- Consult a librarian or a vendor reference attorney for advice on creating searches (Lexis attorneys are available at 1-800-45-LEXIS and Westlaw attorneys are available at 1-800-REF-ATTY).
+- Consult a librarian or a vendor reference attorney (vendor help is available 24/7) for advice on creating searches (Lexis attorneys are available at 1-800-45-LEXIS, Bloomberg Law help is available at 888-560-2529, and Westlaw attorneys are available at 1-800-REF-ATTY).